T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 The latest version is v1.56, which has at least one bug.
 That one is patched in the QFQ internal version v1.56p1 (see QFQ GIT sources in directory 'patches/sendEmail.patch').

-The Typo3 sendmail eco-system is not used at all.
+The Typo3 sendmail eco-system is not used at all by QFQ.

+Thumbnail
+^^^^^^^^^

+Thumbnails will be rendered via GraphicsMagick (http://www.graphicsmagick.org/) 'convert' and 'inkscape' (https://inkscape.org).
+'inkscape' is only used for '.svg' files.

+The Typo3 grafic eco-system is not used at all by QFQ.

 Setup
 -----